-Students entering with a master's degree in a related field may be granted up to 30 credit hours toward the 90 credit hours required for this program from their conferred master's degree official transcript.
+Students will be granted 30 credit hours toward the 90 credit hours required for this program from their conferred master's degree official transcript.
 The focus of the program is research in action, which allows students to conduct multiple cycles of inquiry throughout the program.
 Coursework combines a professional and research core that deepens students’ abilities to think reflectively and critically about problems of practice in one of the following contexts:

 Through Leader-Scholar Communities (LSCs) students support each other, under faculty guidance, in the conceptualization, implementation, and study of change initiatives.
 The culminating requirement is an action-research dissertation.